NCAR/esds/posts/intake_esm_dask.md

 # An Example of Using Intake-ESM

 This past week, NCAR CISL updated the Casper Node to use PBS instead of Slurm for scheduling jobs.
 This led a post in which an example of spinning up dask clusters on the new configuration.
-This was also an opportunity to dig into dask, and try applying it to a sample task, specifically looking at Krill using CESM-LE data, using notebooks included in Matt Long's [krill-cesm-le repository](https://github.com/matt-long/krill-cesm-le), modified by Kristen Krumhardt.
+This was also an opportunity to dig into dask, and try applying it to a sample task, specifically looking at ecosystem variables in the CESM-LE dataset, using notebooks included in Matt Long's [krill-cesm-le repository](https://github.com/matt-long/krill-cesm-le), modified by Kristen Krumhardt.

 ## Setting up the imports/dask